 Other Investigators: Paul McInerney, Gavin Rees (MDFRC), Saveng Ith (University of Phnom Penh), Jackson Frechette (University of Phnom Penh), Regine Weckauf (University of Phnom Penh)

 Siamese crocodiles are listed as Critically Endangered (IUCN 3.1) and significant effort has been invested in Cambodia in their preservation.
 Crocodiles are released at a number of locations in the Cardamom Mountains in southern Cambodia, but there is little understanding of ecosystem structure or function at release sites.
-Researchers in Cambodia are constrained by a lack of expertise and funding and colleagues at the Royal University of Phnom Penh (RUPP) have approached the Murray-Darling Freshwater Research Centre (MDFRC)s to help fill some specific knowledge gaps.
+Researchers in Cambodia are constrained by a lack of expertise and funding and colleagues at the Royal University of Phnom Penh (RUPP) have approached the Centre for Freshwater Ecosystems (CFE) to help fill some specific knowledge gaps.
 The aim of this proposed project is to document the biodiversity of fish species in Siamese crocodile release sites within the Cardamom Mountains.
 To do this we will use DNA barcoding techniques, and establish a DNA barcode library for Cambodian fish species.
 The project would feed directly into a second proposal we are submitting to the SFWE, which aims to determine trophic links among the fish species.

 Trophic arrangement within Siamese crocodile release sites